MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-interactivity-selections.md

 Interactivity utils (`InteractivityUtils`) is a set of functions and classes that can be used to simplify the implementation of cross-selection and cross-filtering.

 > [!NOTE]
-> The new updates of interactivity utils support only the latest version of tools (3.x.x and above).
+> The latest updates of interactivity utils support only the latest version of tools (3.x.x and above).

 ## Installation